pratyush1712/Personal-Website/README.md

 ## 📍 Overview

-This repository contains the source code for my personal website and blogs and videos sharing platform.
-The website is built using Next.js 14 and Material UI, and the blogs and videos sharing platform uses Apollo GraphQL for the backend.
+This repository contains the source code for my personal website.
+The website is built using Next.js 14 and Material UI.

 ---

 ## 🎉 Features

--   **Personal Portfolio**: VSCode-themed personal website.
+VSCode-themed personal website.
 -   **Pages**: Home, Overview, Experience, Education, Projects, Skills, and Resume.
 	-   **Home Page**: Apple Watch-themed landing page with bubbles showing my spotify playlist.
 	-   **Overview.md**: A markdown file that contains an overview of my personal information.
 	-   **Experience.md**: A markdown file that contains my work experience.
 	-   **Education.md**: A markdown file that contains my educational background.
 	-   **Projects.md**: A markdown file that contains my projects.
 	-   **Skills.md**: A markdown file that contains my skills.
 -   **Resume**: A downloadable resume.
 -   **Dark Mode**: Toggle between light and dark themes.
--   **Blogs and Videos Sharing Platform**: Netflix-themed platform for sharing blogs and videos.
-    -   **Home Page**: Netflix-themed landing page with a list of blogs and videos.
-    -   **Admin**: A page to manage blogs and videos.
-        -   **Blogs**: A list of blogs shared by users.
-        -   **Videos**: A list of videos shared by users.
-        -   **Create Blog**: A form to create a new blog.
-        -   **Create Video**: A form to create a new video.
-        -   **Edit Blog**: A form to edit an existing blog.
-        -   **Edit Video**: A form to edit an existing video.
-        -   **Delete Blog**: A button to delete an existing blog.
-        -   **Delete Video**: A button to delete an existing video.
-    -   **Login**: A page to log in to the platform.

 ---